 Having an online presence for your business is more crucial than ever.
-While most people take that to mean a Twitter account or a Facebook page, in reality, nothing legitimizes your business like an official, self-hosted website.
+While some businesses take that to mean a Facebook page or Twitter account, in reality, nothing legitimizes your business like an official, self-hosted website.

 Poor design, outdated technology, and clumsy navigation hurts conversion rates and keeps people from engaging with your website.

 Your website is a client acquisition asset, and should be treated as your most valuable marketing tool.

 Your website should be informative, engaging, fast, and easy to navigate.
 Whatever you’re selling should be easy to buy.
 That’s basically it, but if it was easy everyone would be doing it.

 Is your website guilty of making these mistakes?

 Web design mistake #1: Sacrificing quality for the sake of cost.

 The first mistake many businesses make is that they try to get the work done on the cheap or worse, do it themselves.
 Just because Chip in accounting has a copy of Photoshop on his computer does not mean that he knows how to use it.

 For the same reason smart businesses look for specialists to support their day-to-day operations, it is crucial to hire a professional designer to plan and design your business website.